okonet/vegandollhouse.com/content/blog/bunny-island.md

 ---
+section: blog
 author: Robin Means
+thumbnail: /images/bunnyisland3.jpg
-date: 2015-10-20 07:32:28 +0000
+date: '2015-10-20 07:32:28 +0000'
+title: Bunny Island
+tags: []
 description: Vegan Okunoshima adventure
-section: blog
-tags: []
-thumbnail: /images/bunnyisland3.jpg
 thumbnailAlt: bunny island
-title: Bunny Island
 ---

 Can you think of the happiest you've ever been in your life?
 Maybe there are a lot of different experiences that come to mind.
 Mine was a couple of weeks ago on Bunny Island.
-My life is basically downhill from here, haha.
+My life is basically downhill from here, hahaha.

 I should probably start by admitting that I don't really go outside.
 I'm not outdoorsy.
 I don't spend my weekend mornings hiking.
 I don't camp.
 It's just not really my thing.
 So, it is possible that part of the euphoric experience of Okunoshima for me was just being in nature.